RedHatNetherlandsSA/ocp-devex-demos/02-SHIP/gitops/README.md

 ## Bootstrap a GitOps repository.

-Now that we have our YAML files, we'll have to create and organize our GitOps repository, which will serve as a single source of truth for all further deployments to Kubernetes environments.
+Now that we have our YAML files, we'll have to create and organize our GitOps repository structure, which will serve as a single source of truth for all further deployments to Kubernetes environments.

 The question of best practices comes up a lot when creating repositories for GitOps.
 Unfortunately, there is no magic bullet, but several common patterns exist to match the various ways the organization interacts internally.
 You can read more about it in this [blog](https://developers.redhat.com/articles/2022/09/07/how-set-your-gitops-directory-structure#).

 For our demo app, we'll create a straightforward gitops repository following the [Kustomize](https://kustomize.io/) model.
 Kustomize is Argo's built-in templating engine, and we'll use it to customize our application configuration before releasing it to other Kubernetes environments.

-According to Kustomize we'll separate our application configuration sets into two types base and overlays.
+According to Kustomize we'll separate our application configuration sets into two types, base and overlays.
 - **Base** holds all common configuration resources.
 - **Overlays** keep differences from a specific environment.